Asian shares rally after Wall Street logs rare winning week

 A report on Friday confirmed sentiment among American consumers sank to its lowest point since the University of Michigan began keeping records, hurt in particular by high inflation.
 Other data suggest the U.S. manufacturing and services sectors aren’t as strong as economists thought.

-That’s helped yields in the Treasury market recede.
-The yield on the two-year Treasury, which tends to move with expectations for the Fed’s actions, dropped back to 3.06% from more than 3.40% in the middle of last week.

-The yield on the 10-year Treasury, the bedrock for the world’s financial system, rose to 3.13% on Friday from 3.07% late Thursday.
-But it also has moderated after hitting 3.48% last week.
+The yield on the 10-year Treasury, the bedrock for the world’s financial system, rose to 3.16% from 3.07% late Thursday.
+But it also has moderated after recently hitting 3.48%.
+It started the year just a bit above 1.50%.

 A separate economic report on Friday showed sales of new homes unexpectedly accelerated last month.
 But the trend for housing has largely been downward because it’s at the leading edge of the Fed’s hikes.